Advocacy Services and Support from the ACP Washington Office

 • Alert chapters to important and timely legislative issues in Congress with request for their engagement through ACP’s LAC.

-• Provide educational and promotional materials on ACP’s Advocates for Internal Medicine Network (AIMn), which is its grassroots advocacy program.
+• Provide educational and promotional materials on ACP’s Advocates for Internal Medicine Network (AIMn), our grassroots advocacy program.
 Materials include sample promotional language on the AIMn program for use in chapter newsletters, sample slides on the program for chapter meetings, and AIMn brochures.

 • Host state health policy webinars by ACP National on important and timely federal policies that also have implications at the state level.